Battle of Sobraon: The battle

 Gough had intended to attack the Sikh army as soon as Smith's division rejoined from Ludhiana, but Hardinge forced him to wait until a heavy artillery train had arrived.
 At last, he moved forward early on 10 February.
 The start of the battle was delayed by heavy fog, but as it lifted, 35 British heavy guns and howitzers opened fire.
 The Sikh cannon replied.
 The bombardment went on for two hours without much effect on the Sikh defences.
 Gough was told that his heavy guns were running short of ammunition and is alleged to have replied, "Thank God!
 Then I'll be at them with the bayonet."

 Two British divisions under Harry Smith and Major General Sir Walter Gilbert made feint attacks on the Sikh left, while another division under Major General Robert Henry Dick made the main attack on the Sikh right, where the defences were of soft sand and were lower and weaker than the rest of the line.
 (It is believed that Lal Singh had supplied this information to Major Henry Lawrence, the Political Agent at Gough's headquarters.)
 Nevertheless, Dick's division was driven back by Sikh counter-attacks after initially gaining footholds within the Sikh lines.
 Dick himself was killed.
 As the British fell back, some frenzied Sikh soldiers attacked British wounded left in the ditch in front of the entrenchments, enraging the British soldiers.

 The British, Gurkhas and Bengal regiments renewed their attacks along the entire front of the entrenchment, and broke through at several points.
 On the vulnerable Sikh right, engineers blew a breach in the fortifications and British cavalry and horse artillery pushed through it to engage the Sikhs in the centre of their position.
 Tej Singh had left the battlefield early.
 It is alleged in many Sikh accounts that he deliberately weakened the pontoon bridge, casting loose the boat at its centre, or that he ordered his own artillery on the west bank to fire on the bridge on the pretext of preventing British pursuit.
-British accounts claim that the bridge simply broke under the weight of the numbers of soldiers trying to retreat across it, having been weakened by the swollen river.
+British accounts claim that the bridge, having been weakened by the swollen river, simply broke under the weight of the numbers of soldiers trying to retreat across it.
 Whichever account is correct, the bridge broke, trapping nearly 20,000 of the Sikh Khalsa Army on the east bank.

 None of the trapped Sikh soldiers attempted to surrender.
-Many detachments, including one led by Sham Singh, fought to the death.
+Many detachments, including one led by Sham Singh Attariwala, fought to the death.
 Some Sikhs rushed forward to attack the British regiments sword in hand; others tried to ford or swim the river.
 British horse artillery lined the bank of the river and continued to fire into the crowds in the water.
 By the time the firing ceased, the Sikhs had lost between 8,000 and 10,000 men.
 The British had also captured 67 guns.